TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-dependency-visualization.md

 ### **Can I export the dependency visualization report?**

 No, currently you cannot export the dependency visualization report.
 However, we are working on adding support for it.
 For now, you can retrieve dependency information by running Log Analytics queries.
-Find information on sample queries and how they can be run [here](https://go.microsoft.com/fwlink/?linkid=2104393).
+Find information on sample queries and how they can be run [here](https://go.microsoft.com/fwlink/?linkid=2104393)

-### **Is there a charge for using dependency visualization?**
+### ***Is there a charge for using dependency visualization?***

 • The [Service Map solution](https://go.microsoft.com/fwlink/?linkid=2104198) will not incur any charges for the first 180 days from the day of associating the [Log Analytics](https://go.microsoft.com/fwlink/?linkid=2104198) workspace with Server Assessment.
-After 180 days, standard Log Analytics charges will apply
+After 180 days, standard Log Analytics charges will apply.

 • The use of any solution other than Service Map within the linked OMS workspace will incur standard [Log Analytics](https://go.microsoft.com/fwlink/?linkid=2104391) charges

-### **Is Agent-based dependency analysis available in Azure Government?**

-Agent-based dependency analysis is not available in Azure Government.
-You can use agentless dependency analysis.
-Comparison [here](https://docs.microsoft.com/azure/migrate/concepts-dependency-visualization#compare-agentless-and-agent-based).